Here is a list of local packaging-free shops and zero waste projects across the UK.

 Also in Bath, check out this detailed blog post about local zero waste shopping, and Love Tap Water, the campaign to bring drinking fountains to the city.
 Also, look up Ecojam, a website with a focus on green and ethical living in Bath and Bristol.

 In Wells, The Good Earth offers refills of detergents and shampoo, as well as unpackaged fruit and veg.

 Check out this blog post on zero waste shopping in Leighton Buzzard.

-Considering it’s size, Brum is short on zero waste shopping options.
-There is Indigo Wholefoods in Moseley who do household detergent refills and unpackaged fruit and veg, and Purely Vegan in King’s Heath who have a scoop and fill section.
+Brum is will have it’s own zerowaste supermarket opening in Spring 2018 in Digbeth.
+Until then, there is Indigo Wholefoods in Moseley who do household detergent refills and unpackaged fruit and veg, and Purely Vegan in King’s Heath who have a scoop and fill section.

 Brighton, Hove and Sussex

 Hisbe (How It Should Be) supermarket have a good range of loose foods in dispensers and detergent refills.

 The Foodshed Co-op, which kitted out it’s premises with found materials, has a large range of loose goods and offer a discount if you bring your own containers to refill.